 Program & Project Assistantships (PA)

 A Program or Project Assistantship (PA) is another form of employment for graduate students.
 Like a TA, a PA appointment of at least 33% includes tuition remission, health benefits, and a monthly salary.
 These types of positions are rarely available in Horticulture; however, PA appointments can be found in other departments and offices on campus.

-The University of Wisconsin offers programs that support diversity in graduate education; interested applicants should visit the Science and Medicine Graduate Research Scholars Program or the Advanced Opportunity Fellowship (AOF) websites for more information.
+The University of Wisconsin offers programs that support diversity in graduate education; interested applicants should visit the Science and Medicine Graduate Research Scholars Program website for more information.

 The Department of Horticulture offers limited internal fellowships; current students will be notified by email when fellowship competitions are announced.

 The Graduate School provides information about additional fellowship opportunities on their website.

 Additional opportunities for funding exist beyond the support offered by the University of Wisconsin-Madison.
 For example, candidates may also bring with them external funding from a variety of sources including: foreign government sponsorship, industry sponsorship, and independent fellowships (e.g., Fulbright Scholars).